StackVista/stackstate-docs/configure/topology/tune-topology-synchronization.md

 In this case, we observe that 1.970 cores are used by the synchronization pod, where 2 are requested.
 This means that the pod is very close to its CPU budget and is likely throttled.
 To remedy this, follow the procedure below

-## Change the topology synchronization cpu budget
+## Change the topology synchronization CPU budget

-To modify the cpu budget for the topology synchronization, add/change the following configuration items in the [values.yaml](/setup/install-stackstate/kubernetes_install/customize_config.md) of your Kubernetes StackState deployment and deploy the change.
+To modify the CPU budget for the topology synchronization, add/change the following configuration items in the [values.yaml](/setup/install-stackstate/kubernetes_install/customize_config.md) of your Kubernetes StackState deployment and deploy the change.

 ```javascript
 stackstate: